iseshu/iseshu/README.md

 - 👋 Hi, I’m @iseshu
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Python,JavaScript
+- 🌱 I’m currently learning Python,JavaScript,C,JAVA
 - 💞️ I’m looking to collaborate with X person
-- 📫 How to reach me Heaven
+- 📫 How to reach me.
+Heaven

 <!---
 iseshu/iseshu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.